I am a big fan of virtual desktop infrastructure (VDI), which is the name often used when talking about recentralizing

 The network and VDI

 VDI, regardless of whose technology is used, relies heavily on the network.
-The desktops running in virtual machines on a server collect graphical information and send it across the network using a protocol such as RDP, ICA or one of the other protocols/methods for remoting graphical content on the user's display (which protocol
+The desktops running in virtual machines on a server collect graphical information and send it across the network using a protocol such as RDP, ICA or one of the other protocols/methods for remoting graphical content on the user's display (which protocol to use is a whole other discussion).
+If the network is already reaching bandwidth limitations, then adding more traffic (especially traffic over the WAN) is likely to bring the network to its knees -- even with using very efficient protocols.

 Another network aspect to think about is network design.
 Consider this: If there is a failure, how well does the traffic route around the failure?
 The last thing any call center wants is to have hundreds of angry users calling because they can't gain access to their work.
 The good news is that tools to model network bandwidth and routing have been available for years.